Solar Panels vs. Generators Camping

 Plus, they provide their rated Watt continuously, irrespective of any external weather factors.
 Even though gas generators are compact, they still put out a more considerable amount of electricity than solar power.

-They’re an excellent alternative power source if your solar panel system cannot provide the power you need.
+They’re an excellent alternative power source if your solar panel system cannot provide your needed power.

 So indeed, in this solar panels vs. generators camping, GENERATORS WIN!

 Concerning generators vs. solar, RV solar is very reliable because they require lithium batteries with at least 500 watts of power.
-Under stable weather conditions, you can use it for more than an hour without charging the battery bank.
+Under stable weather conditions, you can use it for over an hour without charging the battery bank.